digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 ---

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">With this notebook, you can refactor to object-oriented code, switch to a real CoLRev project and load the records using the CoLRev classes, and save changes to create a commit.</p>
+With this notebook, you can refactor to object-oriented code, switch to a real CoLRev project and load the records using the CoLRev classes, and save changes to create a commit.

 | Part | Label                                   | Time (min) |